 2. Students from universities outside Purdue who are interested in a summer undergraduate research experience with the Weldon School of Biomedical Engineering are encouraged to investigate this program for possible future graduate studies with us.
 Email email@example.com, or call 765-496-2349, to learn how to identify an appropriate research advisor in biomedical engineering for the Summer Undergraduate Research (SURF) program.
 Participants in SURF receive financial support from the College of Engineering and the Weldon School of Biomedical Engineering for the summer program.
 Please also visit the SURF Web site for general information and application materials.

 West Lafayette, IN 47907

 Eligibility: All undergraduate majors may apply

 Funding: Hourly wage (or course credit available for Purdue undergraduates)

 Keywords: Engineering, Engineering Education, INSPIRE, UPRISE Academy, Science, Mathematics, Technology, Pre-College, Education

-UPRISE provides the undergraduate opportunity to fill integral roles in INSPIRE and the School of Engineering Education’ s research projects in as well as to be given the necessary training, tools and mentorship to participate in research symposia and publish in journal and conference proceedings, thus rounding out their academic experience.
+UPRISE provides undergraduates the opportunity to fill integral roles in INSPIRE and the School of Engineering Education’ s research projects, as well as to be given the necessary training, tools and mentorship to participate in research symposia and publish in journal and conference proceedings, thus rounding out their academic experience.
 Students also have the opportunity to use research to transform educational experiences for preschool, elementary, middle, high school or college students.

 Interested Purdue students can contact M. Terri Sanger at firstname.lastname@example.org for information on the application process.

-Please also visit the INSPIRE website for general information about UPRISE Academy.
+Please also visit the School of Engineering Education website for more information about Engineering Education research.